 It was a long night — five hours due to the rain — but the end result was worth the wait.

-Our last night hosting for the year was a big success.
-It’s hard to screw it up when your team makes the World Series.
+So, our last night hosting for the year was a big success.
+It’s pretty hard to screw it up when your team makes the World Series.

-And we got to share it with our nephew, a proud LSU graduate who happens to be working as an intern in Baton Rouge this summer as part of his graduate program.
-He is living with us and putting up with old people who need him to house-sit too frequently.
+And maybe the best thing about it is we got to share it with our nephew, a proud LSU graduate who happens to be working as an intern in Baton Rouge this summer as part of his graduate program.
+He is living with us and putting up with old people who need him to house-and-pet-sit a little too frequently.
 So the LSU game felt like the least we could do.

 I hope they win it all, but they did the most important thing.
 They got there.

 Peggy and I have season tickets for the touring Broadway shows that come to the beautiful Saenger Theater in New Orleans.
 We like to go down the night before and spend the evening in New Orleans, have dinner, stay at our favorite hotel on Canal Street, and go to the Saturday matinee before driving home.